UK Foreign Secretary Lammy urges China against supporting Russia's military

 Lammy urged Wang to "take all measures to investigate and to prevent Chinese companies from supplying Russia's military," the statement said, adding the two sides agreed to continue discussions on this and other geopolitical issues such as the conflict in the Middle East.

-The U.S. sanctioned two Chinese companies on Thursday for allegedly helping Russia build long-range attack drones used in the war in Ukraine.
+The United States sanctioned two Chinese companies on Thursday for allegedly helping Russia build long-range attack drones used in the war in Ukraine.
 The Chinese Embassy in Washington said the allegations were false.

 Lammy also raised "serious concerns" about the implementation of a sweeping national security law in Hong Kong, and called for the release of Hong Kong publisher and activist Jimmy Lai.

-Lai, 76, has been in custody since December 2020 and will testify next month in his defense at a landmark national security trial.
+Lai, 76, has been in custody since December 2020 and will testify in November for his defense in a landmark national security trial.
 He has British citizenship and his legal team has been pressing British authorities to do more to help him.

-Speaking before travelling to the country, Lammy said it was important to speak “candidly” about “both areas of contention as well as areas for co-operation in the UK’s national interest."
+Before traveling to China, Lammy said it was important to speak “candidly” about “both areas of contention as well as areas for cooperation in the U.K.’s national interest."

 Human rights groups have demanded that Lammy press the Chinese government over its crackdowns on dissent in Hong Kong, Xinjiang and Tibet.

+Wang said that Taiwan and Hong Kong affairs were all “China's internal matters” and that “not interfering in internal matters was a basic premise of international relations,” according to a readout from China's Ministry of Foreign Affairs.

-Wang said China and the U.K. should boost economic cooperation and find areas of consensus in global politics, despite areas of deep disagreement.
+He said China and the United Kingdom should boost economic cooperation and find areas of consensus in global politics, despite areas of deep disagreement.
+The statement did not state particulars of China's response on the country's support of Russia in the war.

-“China is willing to work with all countries,, including the UK, to seek peace for the world and pursue development for mankind,” Wang was quoted as saying.
+“China is willing to work with all countries including the U.K. … to seek peace for the world and pursue development for mankind,” Wang said.

 The last British foreign secretary to visit China was James Cleverly in 2023, when he underlined the importance of maintaining regular dialogue with Beijing despite differences.